 Please see the course schedule for due dates.
-Generally speaking, you should expect to have one quiz each week that is due in Blackboard by 11:59 pm on Sunday evening.
+Generally speaking, you should expect to have one quiz most weeks that is due in Blackboard by 11:59 pm on Sunday evening.

-Writing Assignments (worth up to 300 points or 30% of the overall course grade):
+Writing Assignment (worth up to 100 points or 10% of the overall course grade):

-On three different occasions throughout the semester you will be required to complete an assignment on a specific topic pertaining to course content.
-Each assignment should be double-spaced with 12-point font and use 1 inch margins.
-Content of the assignment should be an in depth explanation/discussion of the assigned topic.
+You will be required to complete a written assignment on a specific topic pertaining to course content.
+This assignment should be double-spaced with 12-point font and use 1-inch margins.
+Content of the assignment should be an in-depth explanation/ of the assigned topic.
+See Appendix A of the syllabus for a description of this assignment.